hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-iso/README.md

 <!-- Code generated from the comments of the NIC struct in builder/vsphere/iso/step_create.go; DO NOT EDIT MANUALLY -->

+Defines a Network Adapter
-If no adapter is defined, network tasks (communicators, most provisioners) will not work, so it's advised to define one.
+If no adapter is defined, network tasks (communicators, most provisioners) won't work, so it's advised to define one.

 Example configuration with two network adapters: